 The purpose of the integrated studies major is to offer students the freedom and responsibility to develop individualized programs.
-This major provides a broad educational experience that is more flexible than traditional programs.
-It also provides an opportunity for students to concentrate on a combination of areas that Brescia University may or may not offer as individual majors.
+This major provides a broad educational experience that is more flexible than traditional programs, and it provides an opportunity for students to concentrate on a combination of areas that Brescia University may not offer as individual majors.
 Upon completion of Integrated Studies requirements, the B.A. or B.S. degree is conferred according to the University standards for those degrees.
-Student advising for the Integrated Studies degree is done in consultation with appropriate area advisors.
+Advising for the Integrated Studies degree is done in consultation with appropriate area advisors.